An easy recipe for a delicious chicken Cobb salad with a simple homemade vinaigrette. A favorite restaurant meal that you can easily recreate at home!

 For the dressing: Olive oil, vinegar, avocado oil mayonnaise, Dijon mustard, kosher salt and pepper, and garlic powder.
 If using fine salt, you should reduce the amount you use.

-Sliced hard-boiled eggs: Sometimes I slightly undercook them, making medium-boiled eggs, so that the yolks are not liquid, but soft.
+Sliced hard-boiled eggs: Sometimes I slightly undercook them, so they’re not exactly soft-boiled eggs but actually medium-boiled eggs.
+The yolks are not liquid, but soft.
 Yum.

 Crispy bacon, chopped: If you’d rather avoid processed meats, simply omit the bacon.